 Reconciling Invoices for the NDIA

-Only Accepted Allocations (as identified in the BPF) will be available to include in a Direct Invoice Batch for the NDIA.
-These Allocations will match exactly what is paid by the Agency and thus the singular Invoice imported into your organisation's finance system is designed to match the single Recipient Created Tax Invoice (RCTI) created and paid by the NDIA.
-This ensures the data is perfectly aligned between all systems and eliminates the need for cross-referencing, corrections & adjustment of Invoices in your finance system now that there is only one that matches the RCTI in relation to the Accepted Allocations included in the BPR.
+This is so that the Accepted Allocations included in the Direct Invoice Batch match exactly what has been paid by the Agency and thus the Invoices created (either separate or combined) and imported into your organisation's finance system can be marked as paid efficiently.
+This ensures the data is aligned between all systems and eliminates the need for cross-referencing, corrections & adjustment of these Invoices in your finance system.

 Audience: Authorised Representatives, Finance Team